yeSpud/MACSTransitApp/CODE_OF_CONDUCT.md

 Examples of behavior that contributes to creating a positive environment include:

-* Being respectful of differing viewpoints and experiences
 * Gracefully accepting constructive criticism
 * Focusing on what is best for the community
+* Being respectful of differing viewpoints and experiences

 Examples of unacceptable behavior by participants include:

+* Publishing others' private information, such as a physical or electronic address, without explicit permission
+* Public or private harassment
+* Trolling, and / or political attacks
 * The use of unwelcome sexual attention or advances
-* Trolling, and political attacks
-* Public or private harassment
-* Publishing others' private information, such as a physical or electronic address, without explicit permission
 * Other conduct which could reasonably be considered inappropriate in a professional setting

 ## Our Responsibilities